 Heathcote was beautiful and amazing!
 Walking through it was like being in an oasis.
 I would highly recommend this to anyone who loves flowers. – Todd F. from Heathcote’s TripAdvisor page.

-Heathcote Botanical Gardens consists of an assortment of specialty gardens including a Japanese Garden, Reflection Garden, Herb Garden, Rainforest Display, Native Plants Garden and a Palm & Cycad Walk.
+Heathcote Botanical Gardens consists of an assortment of specialty gardens including a Japanese Garden, Reflection Garden, Herb Garden, Rainforest Display, Native Plants Garden, Secret Garden and a Palm & Cycad Walk.
 These areas convey an atmosphere of individual garden rooms.
 Through this type of garden design, you will sense the intimacy of this unique botanical garden.
 Gracing the areas in between these specialty gardens are borders of flowering shrubs, bulbs, trees, vines and other assorted herbaceous plants.
 Niches found throughout the garden provide varied microclimates, which allows the use of a wide variety of plants ranging from those found in Mediterranean climates to the Tropics.

 Heathcote Botanical Gardens is located on the southeast coast of Florida, in USDA PLANT HARDINESS zone 10A, and has both native Florida flora as well as exotic flora from around the world.
 It is uniquely situated in a biological transition zone between a warm-temperate zone to the north and a subtropical zone to the south.
 A transition zone contains species that are characteristic of the adjacent region to its north and south, as well as species that occur only in the transition zone.
 In the botanical world this is advantageous because it allows for greater diversity, which means that one may grow many kinds of plants from around the world that live under conditions associated with three climatic zones.